 Part B is a closed-book exam in which the student writes independently on two questions which are formulated to test the student's global knowledge about the field, and should ascertain whether the student is adequately prepared to take on the role of instructor of human physiology.
 The questions are comprehensive and integrate the student's coursework and interests in a way that goes beyond course examination questions.
-The student does not have access to notes, book, or journal articles during the exam but will be provided with a computer for typing their answers to the questions.
+The student does not have access to notes, book, or journal articles during the exam but will be provided with a computer for typing their answers to the questions, and/or blank sheets of paper for writing equations and diagrams as well as their written answers.
 The student may not discuss their exam question with anyone other than their advisor or a committee member who is delegated as responsible for a particular question, and may only do so in order to clarify the question, not to discuss the answer to the question.

 It is expected that the student will demonstrate the ability to synthesize the literature in their own scholarly voice and apply a level of critical analysis to the current literature.
 Thus, discussion of the literature should contain not only the general postulates, but acknowledgment of weaknesses and omissions in theory development or experimental results.

 The student has 6 hours from the time they receive the exam, to complete the exam and return it to their advisor for distribution to the committee.
 The questions are not known in advance, but the advisor and committee may suggest a general direction.
+Limit each of the two questions to 10 pages of double-spaced text in a standard font and size (e.g., Times New Roman 12 point or Arial 12 point).
+A formal reference section is generally not included in Part B. Drawn figures are not included in the page limitation.